Fuhaoyi/ACEP/README.md

 Note: if you want to use POSSUM online service, you have to fill the short sequence less than 50AA to more than 50AA in length by repeatedly copying the sequence, due to server restrictions on sequence length.
 (Or splicing signal peptide and propeptide to sequences to extend them.)

-### 1.2.2 Get PSSM through standalone BLAST program
+### 1.2.2 Getting PSSM through standalone BLAST program

 * **Step 1.** Go to the NCBI website to download the BLAST program (ncbi-blast-2.10.1+-win64.exe, https://ftp.ncbi.nlm.nih.gov/blast/executables/LATEST/). <br />
     Go to UniProt's website to download protein sequences (UniRef90 or UniRef50, fasta format, https://www.uniprot.org/downloads).<br />